1000Bulbs/dev-app/01-fizz_buzz/README.md

 The point is to show us you can actually build something.
 Get as weird with it as you want.
 Write a RESTful FizzBuzz API.
 Do it with websockets or write it as a haiku in a Ruby DSL or something?

 Automated tests won't hurt. :D

+## Got dependencies? ##

+Awesome!
+Bundler.
+Composer. npm.
+Whatever it is, just let us know how to grab them.